ansible-community/awesome-ansible/README.md

 > Tools for and using Ansible.

-- [Ansible Tower](https://www.ansible.com/products/tower) - Ansible Tower by Red Hat helps you scale IT automation, manage complex deployments and speed productivity.
+- [Ansible Controller](https://www.ansible.com/products/controller) - Ansible Controller (formally Ansible Tower) by Red Hat helps you scale IT automation, manage complex deployments and speed productivity.
 Extend the power of Ansible to your entire team.
 - [AWX](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is the upstream project for Tower, a commercial derivative of AWX.
 - [Ansible Lint](https://github.com/ansible/ansible-lint) - Checks Playbooks for best practices and behavior that could potentially be improved.
 - [Ansible Later](https://github.com/thegeeklab/ansible-later) - Another best practice scanner.
 Checks Playbooks and Roles for best practices and behavior that could potentially be improved.